Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS

 sudo systemctl disable systemd-resolved.service

-Then edit the file at /etc/resolv.conf and change nameserver 127.0.0.53 to nameserver 1.1.1.1 (or whatever DNS provider you prefer) to not break DNS resolution.
+Then edit the file at /etc/resolv.conf and change nameserver 127.0.0.53 to nameserver 9.9.9.9 (or whatever public DNS you prefer) to not break DNS resolution.
 Afterwards use dig google.com or ping google.com to verify DNS is still working, then proceed with installing Pi-Hole.

-The quickest and easiest way to install Pi-Hole is via their provided shell script:
+The quickest and easiest way to get Pi-Hole up and running bare metal is via their official installer.
+We’ll use the following command to execute it:

 curl -sSL https://install.pi-hole.net | bash

-Executing the script will prompt a number of dialogs, pay attention and make sure you input all the correct information.
+Installation will prompt a number of dialogs, pay attention and make sure you input all the correct information or to the best of your knowledge.
+(You can change it later.)

 Information